feelpp/feelpp/README.md

   - the creation of a library entirely in C++ allowing to create C++ complex and typically multi-physics applications such as fluid-structure interaction or mass transport in haemodynamic

-Some basic installation procedure are available in the [INSTALL](INSTALL.md) file.
+Some basic installation procedure are available in the [INSTALL](INSTALL.md) file, the detailled process is available [here](http://www.feelpp.org/docs/develop/BuildingP.html)

 ## Releases